dtorresxp/odoo-guides/README.md

 # Spanish Text (Textos en Español)

-In order to help our Spanish and Latinamerican communities, we included several spanish translations in our guides, feel free to branch it and change spanish for your own language as needed.
+In order to help our Spanish and Latinamerican communities, we included several spanish translations in our guides.
+Please feel free to branch this repo and change spanish to your own language as needed.

 <br>